LinShi11/csci-476-594-spring2021-private/lab05/README.md

 Connection: close
 ```

 In the code, we can see the elgg_token and elgg_ts being found for us.
 Thus, we need to use the other information to try to make the sendurl as closely as possible.
 Through the information above, we found the host (www.xsslabelgg.com), the location where the action of adding a friend is located (/action/friends/add), and Samy's guid (59).
 Then we are just added everything up to form our sendurl.
-Then I included the JavaScript code in about me in Edit HTML.
+Then I included the JavaScript code in about me in Text mode of About me.
 ```
 <script type="text/javascript">
 window.onload = function () {